kumahq/kuma/docs/madr/decisions/050-mesh-passthrough.md

 ##### CIDR and Wildcard domains

 This case is a bit more problematic.
 We can use tunneling over [HTTP2 Connect](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/http/upgrades#tunneling-tcp-over-http).
 Client's application needs to resolve address and later sidecar sends the requests to egress.
 On the `egress` we need a cluster which supports routing based on the `original_dst_lb_config` and listener supporting `CONNECT`.
 In this case we cannot match based on SNI because we are sending this traffic over HTTP.
 [Example Evoy configuration](https://gist.github.com/lukidzi/34cd94528fe6a3d87dd2f2411ff39018).

-#### Security

-It is advised that the MeshOperator is responsible for the `MeshPassthrough` policy.
-This policy can introduce traffic outside of the mesh or even the cluster, and the MeshOperator should be aware of this.
-It is also important to note that once a policy is matched by tags, any service owner can add specific tags that match the policy.
-Depending on the security requirements, the MeshOperator:

-* control how service owners use these tags (OPA, Kyverno, MeshConstraints...),
-* should conduct audits and proceed based on the audit results.

 ### Other options